Charlie Estcourt

-Charlotte Lucy Estcourt (born 27 May 1998) is a footballer who plays as a midfielder in the USL Super League for DC Power and the Wales national team.
+Charlotte Lucy Estcourt (born 27 May 1998) is a footballer who plays as a midfielder for Portsmouth and the Wales national team.

 Early life

 Born in Reading, Berkshire, Estcourt attended the John Madejski Academy, where she studied for A-levels in PE, biology and psychology.

 Club career

 Estcourt began her career at Reading, joining the club's youth academy at the age of nine.
 In 2011, she left the club to join Chelsea but returned to the Royals four years later at the age of 16.

 At the start of the 2016 season, Estcourt joined Bristol City on a short term loan, spending three months at the club where she made 10 appearances scoring twice.
 When she returned to Reading, she signed her first professional contract.
 She then returned to Bristol on a season-long loan for the 2017–18 season.
 In June 2018 Estcourt signed a two-year contract with Reading keeping her at the club until the end of the 2019–20 season.
 On 8 June 2020, Reading announced that Estcourt had left the club after her contract had expired.
 In September 2022, it was confirmed Estcourt had joined Birmingham City from Coventry United.

 On 28 July 2023, Estcourt was announced at Reading.

 In July 2024, Estcourt was announced as a member of the inaugural roster for DC Power of the USL Super League.
+On 21 January 2026, the club announced the mutual termination of her contract with the club.